-Andaman and Nicobar Islands, an archipelago territory of India, is widely famous for a cornucopia of tropical destinations and tourist activities.
+Andaman and Nicobar Island, an archipelago territory of India, is widely famous for a cornucopia of tropical destinations and tourist activities.
 These islands are known for many things from beach holidays to trekking to marine wildlife and sea adventures.
 Apart from these, the island houses a small but exotic range of local markets, handicraft emporiums and shopping stops (locally called gift shops) for tourists.
 Although the islands are not known among the top shopping destinations of the world, when there, keep some time out to shop for something local, organic and memorable!

 Port Blair, which is also the capital city tops the list of places to shop.
 Port Blair serves as an entry and exit point for the islands, thereby making it a prominent Andaman Nicobar shopping destination.
 For tourists, it is recommended to spare a few hours on the last day of their trip by exploring the markets for indigenous handicrafts and bagging a few souvenirs to relish their tropical holidays at Andaman.

 Havelock, now the most popular tourist spots in Andaman, has a mix of small marketplaces and beach shops to buy jewelry, sarongs, hats, and umbrellas.
 If you don’t find much time in Port Blair, Havelock has enough to offer as souvenirs.